Acts Governing South African Property: A Buyer and Seller's Guide

 Closing Reflection

-South African property law is layered, and no single transaction is governed by just one act.
+South African property law is layered, and no single transaction is governed by only one act.
 The legislation that applies to your sale or purchase depends on who the parties are, what type of property is changing hands, how it's being financed, and what role each professional in the transaction is playing.
 Understanding which acts apply, and what they require, puts you in a position to ask the right questions before you sign, not after problems arise.

 Contact Golden Homes to speak with a registered property practitioner who can walk you through the legislation relevant to your specific transaction and connect you with the right professionals where legal advice is needed.